 Selected Curation and Performance

 For all my work I cultivate caring research, personal attention, and work that transcends beyond aesthetics.
 When I curate I seek to bring together not just works or performances, but people.
 In my programming I highlight works by people experiencing marginalization through events that are both vibrant in energy and thoughtful in content.
 I connect artists who are unconsciously vibrating together and use my organizational skills to give them all a space to sing.
-My curation forms a tangible permeation of a culture of Oneness – living in the reality that we all are manifestations of the same source energy and we all create our realities together.
 It is my purpose to create space to uplift all people, but especially black artists as gods, to bring balance and truth to their experiences.
+This could take the form of gallery exhibitions or queer joy events such as dance parties.
 My ultimate goal is to connect all to the Unconscious through self love and divine awakening.

 GAUDLIKE is a living expression of joy, intersectional queer unity, and divinity.
 Each of the 14 collaborators of this project is a god, a creator.
 Each a creator of art and identity.
 Through fashion, photography, craft, digital art, poetry, performance, and installation this group is GAUDLIKE and radiant in our queer splendor, play, and unashamed self-love.